achaple0/askRenewal/docs/README.md

-# 🧠 askSharon – IT Directory
+# 🧠 askRenewal – IT Directory
 <a href="https://web-production-b2713.up.railway.app/" target="_blank">Live Web App Link</a>

-askSharon is a simple, interactive **web-based IT directory ** designed to assist users in identifying the correct IT contact or resource for their technical issues.
+askRenewal is a simple, interactive **web-based IT directory ** designed to assist users in identifying the correct IT contact or resource for their technical issues.
 Built using **HTML**, **TailwindCSS**, **vanilla JavaScript**, and **Python/Flask** it provides a clean, responsive interface that mimics a real-time chat interaction.

 ---